benedictjohannes/pm2-recover/README.md

 pm2 list
 ```

+### When to use

+`pm2-recover` might help you if:

+- pm2 resurrect fails after switching Node versions via nvm
+- PM2 shows your app as errored due to missing binary paths
+- Your PM2 dump contains values like `/home/user/.nvm/versions/node/vXX/bin`
+- You reinstalled your OS or moved your workspace
+- You want portable, clean pm2 start commands
+- You have a lot of pm2 processes you need to evaluate how it starts

 ### Why `pm2 resurrect` Fails After `nvm` Node Version Switches

-For a dev machine, `pm2` is great to configure a service and start/stop services as we switch projects to remember each start scripts, or even keep a lot of services running.
+For a dev machine, `pm2` is great to keep a lot of services running and to start/stop services as we switch projects without having to remember the start script.

 However, when we run `pm2` without an `ecosystem.config.js`, we might run a service like this:
 ```bash